apple/foundationdb/documentation/sphinx/source/administration.rst

 * Disk space usage is about 8x the original data size.
 The memory storage engine interleaves a snapshot on disk with a transaction log, with the resulting snapshot 2x the data size.
 A snapshot can't be dropped from its log until the next snapshot is completely written, so 2 snapshots must be kept at 4x the data size.
 The two-file durable queue can't overwrite data in one file until all the data in the other file has been dropped, resulting in 8x the data size.
 Finally, it should be noted that disk space is not reclaimed when key-value pairs are cleared.

+For either storage engine, there is possible additional overhead when running backup or DR. In usual operation, the overhead is negligible but if backup is unable to write or a secondary cluster is unavailable, mutation logs will build up until copying can resume, occupying space in your cluster.

 Running out of storage space
 ----------------------------